PerryS02/PortfolioSite/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-Perry Sykes is currently a student at Transylvania University studying Computer Science.
-Completed courses include Software Engineering, Data Structures, Discrete Mathematics, Robotics, and Operating Systems.
+Perry Sykes is currently a senior at Transylvania University studying Computer Science.
+Completed courses include Software Engineering, Data Structures, Discrete Mathematics, Robotics, Operating Systems, and Computer Graphics.
 He has worked as a Senior Student Web Developer at Wofford College in the Information Management Department.